bhardwajRahul/ip-checker/README.md

 ### About the Project

-The idea behind this repo is a simple way to guarantee that you'll always able to connect to you [PiVPN](https://www.pivpn.io) even if your internet provider changes your public IP.
+The idea behind this repo is a simple way to guarantee that you'll always able to connect to you [PiVPN](https://www.pivpn.io) even if your internet provider changes your public IP (made in case you wish to not use a static ip service).
 By sending a notification via e-mail and/or Telegram whenever the IP of you Raspberry Pi changes, you'll never be left out of your home network!

 The system is a very simple python script that uses [amazon AWS](https://checkip.amazonaws.com) to get the current IPv4 Address of the device (must be running in the same machine as the VPN).